jbro129/android-modding/ModdingTools.md

 ## miscellaneous projects (to be sorted and categorized):

+[AGTool](https://github.com/FateHack/AGTool) by FateHack : Dump so file or il2cpp global-metadata.dat.
+Inline hook and modify libs by offset during runtime..

 [android-modding-tools](https://github.com/jbro129/android-modding-tools) by jbro129 : An android modding tool dump repo.

 [apk-mitm](https://github.com/shroudedcode/apk-mitm) by shroudedcode : A CLI application that automatically prepares Android APK files for HTTPS inspection.